Government Contractor Marketing—2 Winning Strategies

 Personas Respond to the Shift in Buyer Behavior

-Decision-makers today are self-educating, researching, and making the majority of their purchasing decisions online.
-They want to quickly and easily find information and content that speaks to their concerns, answers their questions, and directs them toward the best solutions to their challenges.
+Decision-makers today are accustomed to self-educating.
+They have mastered online researching and make the majority of their purchasing decisions online.
+They expect to quickly and easily find information and content that speaks to their concerns, answers their questions, and directs them toward the best solutions to their challenges.

 How Can Federal Personas Increase Win Rates?

-Creating a detailed persona of your federal buyer allows you to understand and speak to those goals, needs, pain points, and fears—both professionally as well as personally.
-It allows you to create your educational materials and marketing messages from a voice of empathy, not selling.
+Creating a detailed persona of your federal buyer allows you to understand their goals, needs, pain points, and fears—both professionally as well as personally.
+It allows you to then create educational materials and marketing messages from a voice of empathy, not selling.

 According to Market Connections, “When creating marketing content for a government buyer of products, services or emerging technologies, federal and state and local decision-makers want to be educated and not sold to,” based on their 2019 Content Marketing Review: Federal & Beyond.
 They also state that “Content should help them make informed decisions and have minimal sales messages.”